godotengine/godot-docs/classes/class_inputeventmousemotion.rst

 | *Getter*  | get_relative()      |
 +-----------+---------------------+

 The mouse position relative to the previous position (position at the last frame).

+**Note:** Since ``InputEventMouseMotion`` is only emitted when the mouse moves, the last event won't have a relative position of ``Vector2(0, 0)`` when the user stops moving the mouse.

 ----